BCCDC-PHL/covflo/README.md

 ```
 java -version
 ```
-The OS-independent conda environment activated upon running fluflo is specified in the
+The OS-independent conda environment activated upon running covflo is specified in the
 ```environment.yml``` file of the project directory and is built when
 ```-profile conda``` is included in the command line.
 Nextflow will save
 the environment to the project directory by default.
 Alternatively, the